Players win thrusts Fowler into major conversation

-LOS ANGELES Rickie Fowler's stunning victory at the $10 million (6 million pound) Players Championship was unquestionably the perfect riposte to any criticism of his perceived inability to close out tournament wins.
+LOS ANGELES Rickie Fowler's stunning victory at the $10 million Players Championship was unquestionably the perfect riposte to any criticism of his perceived inability to close out tournament wins.

 Much more significantly, through, his thrilling playoff win after four extra holes at the TPC Sawgrass thrust his name back into the conversation about the players most likely to dominate the game at the highest level over the next decade.